 I spent sabbatical leaves at the Department of Biochemistry at the University of California Los Angeles (UCLA) (1986-1987), CSIRO, Perth, WA (1990) and USDA Atlantic Research Center, Wyndmoor, PA (1997).
 Since 2018, I have also been appointed Chief Scientist at the Beijing Forestry University, China and Visiting Professor at Chinese Academy of Forestry Institute of Subtropical Forestry, Hangzhou, China.

-I headed the Tree-Microbes Interactions Department from 2001 to 2008.
-I am now heading the Cluster of Excellence ARBRE (Advanced Research on the Biology of Tree Biology and Forest Ecosystems).
-The main research objective of the consortium is to further the understanding of biological, ecological and evolutionary processes that affect interactions between organisms in forest ecosystems, and to develop new approaches to address key questions related to nutrient cycling, carbon storage and cycling, forest productivity, wood products, ecosystem services and sustainable forest management.
-We are implementing a wide range of disciplines – from genomics to functional ecology and economics – to understand, monitor and predict community structures, dynamics and processes in forest ecosystems.
+I headed the Tree-Microbes Interactions Department from 2001 to 2008 and the Cluster of Excellence ARBRE (Advanced Research on the Biology of Tree Biology and Forest Ecosystems) from 2011 to 2021.
+We are implementing a wide range of disciplines – from genomics to functional ecology – to understand, monitor and predict community structures, dynamics and processes in forest ecosystems.

 My research focuses on understanding how fungi drive forest ecosystems through their roles in important soil and biological processes including carbon and nutrient turnover, as well as mutualistic symbioses.
 Much of this research has concentrated on ectomycorrhizal fungi, which form mutualistic symbiotic associations with the roots of forest trees, and provide phosphate and nitrogen in exchange for sugars.
 I explore these plant-microbe interactions, in part, by identifying the communication genes (e.g., those coding for effector proteins) and the regulatory factors that drive the mycorrhizal symbiosis development.